Modern Pentathlon removes horse riding from competition after Tokyo 2020 incident

 The move was welcomed by animal rights group PETA, which had recommended the sport drop the riding discipline.

-"The world's attitude toward the exploitation of horses has evolved, and there's no room for punishing terrified animals in the show ring," it said in a statement.
+"The world's attitude toward the exploitation of hors